Drag show

-A drag show is a form of entertainment performed by drag artists impersonating men or women, typically in a bar or nightclub.
+A drag show is a form of entertainment performed by drag artists impersonating men or women, typically in a bar or nightclub as a burlesque-style, adult-themed nightclub event.

-The modern drag show originated in the speakeasies and underground bars of 1920's and 1930's Prohibition America, in what was known as the Pansy Craze.
-Drag became a part of gay culture and a form of entertainment usually enjoyed by adults in bars, for example the famous gay bar Stonewall.
+The modern drag show originated in the speakeasies and underground bars of 1920s and 1930s Prohibition America, in what was known as the Pansy Craze.
+Drag became a part of gay culture and a form of entertainment usually enjoyed by adults in bars.

 Typically, a drag show involves performers singing or lip-synching to songs while performing a pre-planned pantomime or dancing.
 There might also be some comedy, skits, and audience interaction.
 The performers are often given cash tips by the audience members.
 The performers often don elaborate costumes and makeup, and sometimes dress to imitate various famous opposite sex singers or personalities.
 Young male dancers have often been included.
-Some events are centered around drag, such as Southern Decadence where the majority of festivities are led by the Grand Marshals, who traditionally are drag queens.
+Some other events are centered around drag-show type entertainment, such as Southern Decadence where the majority of festivities are led by the Grand Marshals, who traditionally are drag queens.